gfosmbh/beacon_scanner/README.md

 # beacon_scanner

 This plugin is based on flutter_beacon(https://pub.dev/packages/flutter_beacon) by Eyro Labs.
+This package can be combined with androids foreground services.
 It uses Android AltBeacon and iOS CoreLocation under the hood.

-An hybrid iBeacon scanner and transmitter SDK for Flutter plugin.
+An hybrid iBeacon scanner SDK for Flutter plugin.
 Supports Android API 18+ and iOS 8+.

 Features:

 * Automatic permission management
 * Ranging iBeacons
 * Monitoring iBeacons
-* Transmit as iBeacon

 ## Installation